Tidominer/ReSocket/Documents/ReSocketClient/SocketConnection.md

   </tr>
   <tr>
     <td> public Action OnDisconnect </td>
-    <td> An action which gets invoked when the client dissconnects from the server. </td>
+    <td> An action which gets invoked when the client disconnects from the server. </td>
   </tr>
   </table>